 Our server is storing an array of all of the topics that connect to it.
 We are looping over all of the connected sockets to send the message when it comes in.
 We will be exploring better ways to manage the connected sockets in the next chapter.

-The client-side serves the duty of posting the data from the form to the server.
+The client-side serves the duty of sending the data from the form to the server.
 It also listens for new messages from the server to add to the list of available messages in our UI underneath the form.

 There's More...

-Keeping an array of connected sockets can be a little more tedious than just pushing sockets into the array when they connect.
+We are keeping an array of the connected sockets so that we will be able to easily send data to all of them as needed.
+However, keeping an array of connected sockets can be a little more tedious than just pushing sockets into the array when they connect.
 If a user leaves the page, for example, the socket will disconnect, but will still be included in the static array.

 Fortunately, we are able to tap into the socket disconnect event by calling socket.on('disconnect').
 Using that method, we can remove the socket from our array and avoid sending messages to an abandoned socket connection.